OfirSimhi1612/pytorch-sgvae/README.md

 ```--train_property``` (store true): train and test the property prediction model.
 By default, the model will be trained and tested 5 times, and the final results will be averaged.
 ```--hyper_optim``` (store true): use this if you want to perform a grid search over the parameters of the property prediction model.
 We use the **scorch** module to perform the grid search.
 By default, only 50% of the training data is used in the search.
 You can change this and set novel hyperparameters to be searched within the file ```testing``` file.
 Be aware that the more data and hyperparameters are used, the longer the searching process will take.
 ```--reconstruction``` (store true): use this to test the reconstruction accuracy of the model.

+## Example of result

+You can check an example of result obtained with the model trained with the HOMO energy property in the folder ```example```.